ssaldner/pure3d/docs/architecture/SIP.md

 When multiple users have write access to the same resources, save conflicts may occur.
 Unhandled save conflicts may lead to data loss.
 There are several strategies to handle save conflicts.
 * **LOCK** prevent simultaneous write access by a locking system
 * **COPY** make multiple copies in case of conflict and merge them later
-* **PASSIVE** we leave it to the underlying systems, e.g. MongoDB or the file system, if we are convinced that they have a suitable save-conflict-strategy.
+* **PASSIVE** we leave it to the underlying systems, e.g. MongoDB or the (WebDav) file system, if we are convinced that they have a suitable save-conflict-strategy.

 Below, we refer to these solutions as *save-conflict-strategy*.